husarion/rosbot-docker/demo/README.md

 ### 6. Create a map

-Deppending on the network configuration (LAN/VPN) execute the choosen pair of commands in the PC or ROSbot's terminal:
+Deppending on the network configuration (LAN/VPN) execute the chosen pair of commands in the PC or ROSbot's terminal:

 <table>